 - Contacting me: Office: SWORDS 326, e-mail: groberts@radius.holycross.edu (Please use this email, it is NOT my groupwise account!) phone: x2350 - Office hours: Mon.
-10 11, Tues.
-10:30 12, Wed.
-11 12, Fri.
-10 11 or by appointment. - Required Text: Calculus (single variable), Fourth ed., Hughes-Hallett, Gleason, McCallum, et al. It is suggested, but not required, that you also purchase the Student's Study Guide which is directly linked to the textbook. - Web page: http://mathcs.holycross.edu/~groberts/Courses/MA131/homepage.html Homework assignments, MAPLE labs, schedule changes, exam materials, useful links and other important information will be posted at this site.
-Please bookmark it! - Is this the right Calculus course for me?
-This course is designed for students interested in majoring in either Mathematics, Computer Science, Physics, Biology, Chemistry or Economics and who have not received a 4 or 5 on either the AB or BC advanced placement exams in Calculus.
-If you have taken an advanced placement course or a solid high-school course in Calculus, you should consider enrolling in Math 136, AP Calculus, since most of the course material will be a review for you.
-For more information, please see the Advanced Placement and Introductory Courses section of the Mathematics and Computer Science course listings in the college catalog. - Homework: There will be homework due every Wednesday at the START of class.
-Assignments will be posted on the course web page.
-There will be a list of problems for you to hand in, a nonempty subset of which will be graded.
-While you are allowed and encouraged to work on homework problems with your classmates, the solutions you turn in to be graded should be your own.
-Take care to write up solutions in your own words.
-Plagiarism will not be tolerated and will be treated as a violation of the Departmental Policy on Academic Integrity.
+10:00 10:50, Tues.
+10:30 12:00, Wed.
+12:00 1:00, Fri.
+8:00 8:50 or by appointment. - Required Text: Calculus (single variable), Fourth ed., Hughes-Hallett, Gleason, McCallum, et al. It is suggested, but not required, that you also purchase the Student's Study Guide which is directly linked to the textbook. - Web page: http://mathcs.holycross.edu/~groberts/Courses/MA132/homepage.html Homework assignments, Maple labs, schedule changes, exam materials, useful links and other important information will be posted at this site.
+Please bookmark it! - Syllabus: This course picks up where MATH 131 left off.
+The main focus is on integration of realvalued functions of a single variable and some of the applications of integration to the physical sciences.
+We will also investigate series, Taylor polynomials and series, and differential equations.
+The subject will be approached from both a conceptual and a computational viewpoint.
+Rather than just learning a set of formulas, techniques and algorithms, the theory and applications of calculus will be central to our study.
+The text has been chosen with this goal in mind.
+Many of the exercises require a solid understanding of concepts as opposed to a cursory "plug-and-chug" approach.